 Modern money is debt and debt is money in the modern monetary system.
 Almost all money is created in association with debt, with loans.

 Most people think money is created by the government.
+False.
 Under the Federal Reserve System which has been in force since 1913 (and even prior to that, but especially for these last 100 years) this is not the case.
 The monetary accounting unit is defined by the government but money is created by privately-held banks.

 Most money is not in the form of currency.
 Rather it is electronic and sits inside highly secure computers, as digits representing the balance in the checking accounts and deposit accounts of people and businesses.
 It never becomes cash, but circulates via checks, electronic transfers, and debit cards.
 Currency in circulation is a small percentage of the money stock, and of the US currency base, much circulates overseas.

 Money in the US is created by banks, not by the government, and in fact by the people themselves, when they take on debt.
 Money (not currency) in circulation is created when loans are made.
 So if you go into the bank and they approve you for an auto loan for $20,000, they will make a deposit into your checking account.
 To the bank that is a debit, and to you it’s a credit.
 The bank also makes a corresponding entry on their books representing your liability to repay the loan (secured by an asset, the car you are buying).
 That is a credit to the bank, and to you it’s a debit, your debt that must be repaid.
 With interest.

 Currency is issued to banks to meet their day-to-day needs in exchange for reserve balances they hold with the Federal Reserve.
 The currency takes the form of Federal Reserve notes.